Healthdirect Free Australian health advice you can count on.

 Key facts

-• An ultrasound scan creates a real-time picture of the inside of the body using sound waves.
+• An ultrasound uses sound waves to make real-time images of the inside of the body.

-• That are used for to screen for or diagnose many conditions or to help with treatment.
+• They are used to screen for or diagnose many conditions or to help with treatment.

 • Ultrasounds have many uses in pregnancy, including assessing gestational age (how advanced a pregnancy is), monitoring progress and screening for complications.